The 4 Vineyards

-Grapes planted on south facing slope.
-We recently added a new block, A, with a south East facing slop, hoping for a first harvest in 2018 with projected wine release in 2020.
+These grapes have been planted on south facing slopes.
+We recently added a new block, A, with an East facing slop, hoping for a first harvest in 2018 and projected wine release in 2020.
 The main variety on this Vineyard is Pinot Noir.
 Different blocks have different Pinot Noir clones.
-The clones include: Pommard, 777, 667, 115, 114, 113, 2A (also known as Wadenswil).
+The clones include: Pommard, 777, 667, 115, 114, 113, and 2A (also known as Wadenswil).

 Union School Vineyard – 20 acres (17 in grapes)

-Union School Vineyard was planted in 2005.
-Named after a school house that was next to the vineyard, before there were school buses to take pupils to Junction City.
+The Union School Vineyard was planted in 2005.
+The vineyard is named after a school house that was next to the vineyard, before there were school buses to take pupils to Junction City.
 Dieter wanted to keep the history of the area, hence the reason he named the vineyard Union School.

 This vineyard has an elevation of 500’ – 700’ above sea level and a south facing slope.
-The vineyard is between two vineyards, Antiquum farm to the north and Moriah to the south.
-The concave shape of the land heats up the air which rises then helps to create a warm sheltered microclimate, which makes it a very unique vineyard site.
+The concave shape of the land heats up the air which rises then helps to create a warm sheltered microclimate.
+That makes it a very unique vineyard site.
 The resulting wine is intensely concentrated with impeccable balance.

 Moriah Vineyard – 20 acres (15 in grapes)

-Located just south of Union School.
-We share a fence line.
-Varieties: Pinot Noir, Pinot blanc, Sauvignon blanc.
+Moriah Vineyard is just south of Union School Vineyard.
+They share a fence line.
+Varieties here are Pinot Noir, Pinot Blanc, Sauvignon Blanc.

 Priddy Vineyard – 20 acres (7 in grapes).

-Located West of High Pass Vineyard, with vine rows as the “fence” line.
-Varieties include: Pinot Noir, Pinot Gris, and a native American grape (that we use as rootstock for grafting new grape starts).
+Located West of High Pass Vineyard, with vine rows serving as the fence line.
+Varieties include: Pinot Noir, Pinot Gris, and a native American grape that we use as rootstock for grafting new grape starts.